Lumpenproletariat: Usage in India

-Ranjit Gupta, the Inspector General of the West Bengal Police, claimed in 1973 that the Maoist Naxalite rebels in India were made of "some intellectuals and lumpen proletariat.
+Ranjit Gupta, the Inspector General of the West Bengal Police, claimed in 1973 that the Maoist Naxalite rebels in India were made up of "some intellectuals and lumpen proletariat.
 Their main target was policemen—and they thought that if the police force could be torn apart, so could society."
 Political scientist Atul Kohli claimed in his 2001 book that "variety of lumpen groups, especially unemployed youth in northern India, have joined right-wing proto-fascist movements in recent years", especially the Hindu nationalist Rashtriya Swayamsevak Sangh (RSS).
 In 2010s, cow vigilantism in India has been linked by Pavan Varma to "lumpen Hindu fanaticism" and to "lumpen and self-appointed gau rakshaks" by Bhalchandra Mungekar.

 Genocides and crimes against humanity

 Due to a desire to keep clean the hands of the larger public, paramilitary groups are often used to commit atrocities and they often recruit mainly among criminals, said to be used to violence and brutality and wanting to enjoy an occasion to loot.
 The lumpenproletariat has been described as being more likely to adhere to doctrines calling for ethnic cleansing and to organize in militias.

 During the Armenian genocide, prisoners were pardoned and released from prison to serve in bands, or çetes.
 Criminals and other elements of the lumpenproletariat hoped to gain respectability and wealth through their participation in genocide.

 During World War II, the German Waffen-SS Dirlewanger Brigade recruited poachers and criminals to guard the ghetto in Lublin and later wage the Bandenbekämpfung on the Eastern Front.

 In Kigali, during the Rwandan genocide, the Interahamwe and Impuzamugambi, who recruited among the poorer elements of the population, started to draw a "lumpenproletariat of street boys".

-The various Serbian militias of the Bosnian War such as the Serb Volunteer Guard and the White Eagles were described as recruiting among the lumpenproletariat.
+The various Serbian militias of the Bosnian War, such as the Serb Volunteer Guard and the White Eagles, were described as recruiting from the lumpenproletariat.
 Eighty percent of the Bosnian Serb paramilitary troops were said to be criminals, and Croat and Bosnian units similarly drew criminals into their ranks.

 In Darfur, some Janjaweed were convicts recruited in prison or bandits who joined governmental forces.
 Marc Lavergne, author of Le Soudan contemporain, described them as a "rural lumpenproletariat".

 Sociological research

 Political leanings

-Ernesto Ragionieri, an Italian Marxist historian, argued to have confirmed in his 1953 book Un comune socialista that the lumpenproletariat is essentially a conservative force based on his study of Sesto Fiorentino.
-He found that some 450–500 members of the working class had joined the liberal-conservative party, which was led by landowners, industrialists, and professionals in hopes of getting recommendation that would allow them to join Richard-Ginori, the largest local employer, which refused to hire socialists.
+Ernesto Ragionieri, an Italian Marxist historian, argued that he had confirmed in his 1953 book Un comune socialista that the lumpenproletariat is essentially a conservative force based on his study of Sesto Fiorentino.
+He found that some 450–500 members of the working class had joined the liberal-conservative party, which landowners, industrialists, and professionals led in hopes of getting a recommendation that would allow them to join Richard-Ginori, the largest local employer, which refused to hire socialists.